 - Online coursework may be completed from any computer that has Internet access. - ▶ Hybrid classes divide class meeting time between the Internet and on-campus locations.
-Web-Enhanced courses meet on campus as regularly scheduled and have a web component that is either required or elective at the instructor's discretion.

-- ➤ Telecourses are available on DVD.
+Web-Enhanced courses meet on campus as regularly scheduled and have a web component that is either required or elective at the instructor's discretion. - ➤ Telecourses are available on DVD.
 Students check out the DVD's at the Campus Libraries on a semester basis and meet with their instructors about once a month.
 Some Telecourses have required online/web components. - Videoconferencing classes allow the college to offer classes that might not make at separate locations due to low enrollment.
-By using two-way interactive technology, students can attend classes at their 'home' campuses while receiving instruction and communicating with instructors and classmates from different locations. - ▶ STC is part of the Virtual College of Texas consortium.
-This partnership allows our students to take online classes from different colleges throughout the state if they cannot find the courses they need here.
-VCT allows students to enroll in and receive credit for these courses through their own college while receiving instruction from a partner institution.
+By using two-way interactive videoconference technology, students can attend classes at their 'home' campuses while receiving instruction and communicating with instructors and classmates from different locations.